 Both the French and Russian pianists excel in finger technique.
 The French school typifies superfast fingers with a clear and crisp sound.
 Sometimes, I miss a bit of roundness in the sonority that I like to hear.
 The Russian piano school favors a deep and expressive sonority over crispness.

 Not every French pianist can be put in the same box, nor every Russian pianist.
 Take Alfred Cortot, a French pianist with a beautiful depth in his sound.

 Side note: Yvonne Lefébure studied with Cortot, and she was one of Schönfeld’s teachers who taught me.

-Vladimir Horowitz could overpower any orchestra with his big sound and outplay any French or whatever pianist with his sparkling, superfast fingers.
+Vladimir Horowitz could overpower any orchestra with his big sound and outplay any French or whatever pianist with his sparkling, superfast fingers and great piano technique.

 The pianist Sviatoslav Richter was a true Russian in playing Russian music.
 Yet, he played the impressionists with more colors and mysticism than many French pianists.
 He was a great interpreter of the music of Alexander Scriabin, where all extremes are needed.

 The real great pianists can’t be categorized.
 But they have one thing in common.
 They all know how to use their fingers and arms well.
 So, it may appear there are differences, yet the system is essentially the same.
 That is logical since our anatomy is, in essence, the same.

 Divide working on the piano finger technique into three phases or steps.
 My teacher, Avi Schönfeld, taught me to work in three phases.
 In every stage, we work in a specific way on a certain piano passage or piano exercise.

 Like building a house, building the fundament before the roof is wise, likewise, it is wise to follow the steps in the right order in the building piano finger technique.